saulomlcosta/saulomlcosta/README.md

 ### Let's change the 🌎 !!!

- <p align="center"> I seek to be a source of inspiration and innovation for everyone and impact the world with my ethos. 🌎 </p>
+ <p align="center"> I aspire to be a source of inspiration and innovation for everyone, impacting the world with my ethos. 🌎 </p>